Walter Plimmer Jr.: Priestly life

 After he concluded his acting career, he became a Roman Catholic priest and was ordained on May 26, 1934.
 He attended Army-Navy Prep school in Washington D.C. and was a graduate from St. Francis College in Brooklyn.
 His first ever Mass was at St. Malachy’s, the actor’s chapel which was located in Manhattan.

-In the 1943 Official Catholic Dictionary, he is said to be a U.S. Army chaplain.
-It also indicated that he was a priest of the Society of St. Sulpice.
-In 1944, he was assigned to a Diocese of Trenton parish.
-Around 1947, he got reassigned to St. Mary’s Seminary in Baltimore.
+In 1943, the official directory listed Plimmer as a U.S. Army Chaplain and noted the "S.S." designation, showing he belonged to the Society of St. Sulpice.

+In 1944, he received an assignment within a Diocese of Trenton and served at St. Mary's Seminary in Baltimore in 1946 for only a year.
 He even officiated his father’s funeral in August 1944.

-By 1948 he was shown as a priest of the Diocese of Steubenville, Ohio, apparently having left his order.
-Rev. Plimmer was suspended from ministry work in 1956 and worked on Long Island until he was suspended.
-He then did missionary work in California, New Mexico and Arizona.
+A couple years later, he appeared as a priest of the Diocese of Steubenville, Ohio indicating he had left his religious order.
+Plimmer was suspended in ministry in 1956.

+He later did missionary work in California, New Mexico and Arizona.
 He returned home in December 1963 to discuss publication of his autobiography, “The Taste of Ashes”.
 It was then he had gotten ill until his death on September 16, 1968.